oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ```

 ### grantCompute

-Authorize the consumer defined in the agreement to run a remote compute job this asset's dataset.
+Authorize the consumer defined in the agreement to run a remote compute job on the dataset.

 _Parameters_

 ```
 agreementId: hex str representation of `bytes32` id
     assetId: hex str representation of `bytes32` id